 The truth is, you don’t need to know your exact body-fat percentage.
-All you need to know is that those 3 measurements are gradually going down.
-I personally just take each of them twice a month, on the 1st and the 15th.
+All you need to do is make sure that those 3 measurements are gradually going down, until your abs look the way you want.

-If you want to know your body-fat percentage, I’d just use pictures as a guide.
+If you want to know your body-fat percentage as a number, I recommend just using pictures as a guide.
 Or there’s a video I’ve embedded down below, in the section on how long it takes to get a 6-pack.

-Exercise is not as important as diet for six-pack abs, but it can play two valuable roles:
+Exercise is less important than diet for getting six-pack abs—but it can still play two valuable roles:

 1. Exercise can add to your calorie deficit to speed up fat loss.
-If fat loss is mostly determined by calories in versus calories out, then it makes sense that it helps to add to your “calories out” by exercising.
+If fat loss is mostly determined by “calories in” versus “calories out,” then it makes sense that it helps to increase your “calories out” by exercising.